 We hope you remain safe and please take good care,

 By your entry upon a listed property, you voluntarily assume, on behalf of yourself and any minors in your custody, all risks related to the exposure of COVID-19, whether a COVID-19 infection occurs before, during, or after entry upon the property.
-Neither the property nor any of its affiliates shall be responsible for any exposure to COVID-19.
+Neither the property owner nor ACR or any of its affiliates shall be responsible for any exposure to COVID-19.